farm-ng/amiga-dev-kit/website/docs/apps/controller_app/README.md

 Make sure to rename `<element-vegetable>` with your actual robot name.
 :::

-This app runs persistently in the background, even when not active on the robot's display, ensuring that you can control your Amiga from any web browser at any time.
+You can control your Amiga from a web browser at any time, even when the Autoplot app is not active on the Brain display.

 ### WASD Control